 For additional base management strategies, check out our guides on increasing power output and Gear Templates.

-Cabin construction – Additional cabins enable passive production of valuable materials including rare resources like Red Boletes and Kalkonyx.
-These run continuously, even when you’re offline, providing steady income without active gameplay.
+Additional Cabins enable passive production of valuable materials including rare resources like Red Boletes, Kalkonyx, fungal growths for promotion, crystalline growths for skill enhancement, and rare minerals for weapon advancement.
+These run continuously — even offline — providing steady income without active gameplay.

 Planning your upgrade path matters.
-Some cabin types produce universally useful materials, while others generate specialized resources for specific purposes.
-Consider your current bottlenecks and future crafting needs before committing materials to construction projects.
+Some Cabin types produce universally useful materials (Growth Chamber, Manufacturing Cabin), while others generate specialized resources.
+Consider your current bottlenecks before committing materials to new construction.

 For character development guidance, explore our resources on leveling and promoting characters, Endministrator builds, and Last Rite optimization.